micfun123/UOP-IT-SOC-Website/CONTRIBUTING.md

 ## Get in Touch

-If you have any questions, concerns, or just want to say hi, feel free to reach out to us [via email](mailto:itsoc@upsu.net.).
+If you have any questions, concerns, or just want to say hi, feel free to reach out to us [via email](mailto:itsoc@upsu.net.) or over [Discord](https://discord.gg/nhkV4dAUnQ).

 Thank you for contributing to UoP-IT-Soc's Website! 🚀